Get

 4. Reward Good Behavior

 If your dog is relaxed and calm during mealtime, offer them a treat afterward.
-We recommend not treating dogs when they’re calm during meals, as this can make things more complicated.
+We recommend not treating dogs when they’re calm during your meals, as this can make things more complicated.
 After all, if your dog isn’t expecting to get food, and then you give them a treat, suddenly they will be expecting food again.
 Even if they are begging for a treat and not your food, begging at the table is begging at the table.

-That said, it can be helpful to treat your dog after a meal once everything has been put up.
+That said, it can be helpful to treat your dog after your meal once everything has been put up.
 Preferably, do it in a different room, though.
 Otherwise, your dog may still associate the dining table with treats, which isn’t what we want.
 Don’t do it with human food, and don’t do it every night.
 Otherwise, they may start begging at the table for their nightly snack.

 5. Teach an Alternate Behavior